omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_auth0.md

 ![Application Form](../images/auth0-application-form.png){: .framed-image}
 _Application Form_

-Next, we will need to enable device code authorization this API.
+Next, we will need to enable device code authorization this for API.
 You can find this on the Settings tab.

 ![Application Settings](../images/auth0-application-settings.png){: .framed-image}